tdwg/bdq/tg2/_review/docs/list/bdqffdq/index.md

 - Name: bdqffdq:DataQualityReport
 - Preferred Label: Data Quality Report
-- Definition: A bdqffdq:ReportConcept comprising a set of data quality bdqffdq:Assertions.
+- Definition: A bdqffdq:ReportConcept comprising a set of data quality bdqffdq:Responses.
 - SubClass Of: ReportConcept
-- Comments: A bdqffdq:DataQualityReport consists of a set of bdqffdq:Assertions (bdqffdq:ValidationAssertions, bdqffdq:IssueAssertions, bdqffdq:MeasureAssertions, and bdqffdq:AmendmentAssertions) that represent the output of a workflow/actor run.
-These bdqffdq:Assertions form an account of the fitness for use of a tested data set for a specified bdqffdq:UseCase, as produced by a bdqffdq:Mechanism.
+- Comments: A bdqffdq:DataQualityReport consists of a set of bdqffdq:Responses (bdqffdq:ValidationResponses, bdqffdq:IssueResponses, bdqffdq:MeasureResponses, and bdqffdq:AmendmentResponses) that represent the output of a workflow/actor run.
+These bdqffdq:Responses form an account of the fitness for use of a tested data set for a specified bdqffdq:UseCase, as produced by a bdqffdq:Mechanism.

 ********************